 I never thought I would ever have to write this article.
-Conventional wisdom has always been that the best fares for a Disney Cruise Line vacation are those that are published on Opening Day, and within days, those great fares were usually snagged by savvy cruisers.
+Conventional wisdom has always been that the best fares for a Disney Cruise Line vacation are those that are published on Opening Day, and within days, savvy cruisers had snagged those great fares.
 But, with all of the excitement of seeing new itineraries and new destinations, should you book on Opening Day, or does it pay to wait?

 In this article